davidcassany/elemental/docs/image-customization.md

 The user creates a [configuration directory](../examples/elemental/customize/multi-node/) that describes the desired configurations that needs to be applied over the desired `Product` release.

-The contents of the directory are the same as the contents for a [singel-node Kubernetes setup](#configuration-directory-setup-1), with the following additions:
+The contents of the directory are the same as the contents for a [single-node Kubernetes setup](#configuration-directory-setup-1), with the following additions:

 - [network/](../examples/elemental/customize/multi-node/network/) - add network configuration for each desired node.
 This example configures the static IPs `192.168.122.250`, `192.168.122.251`, `192.168.122.252` and `192.168.122.253` for machines with the respective `FE:C4:05:42:8B:AB`, `FE:C4:05:42:8B:AC`, `FE:C4:05:42:8B:AD` and `FE:C4:05:42:8B:AE` MAC addresses.
 - [kubernetes/config/agent.yaml](../examples/elemental/customize/multi-node/kubernetes/config/agent.yaml) - add configuration for the agent node.